 - License, capacity, enrollment applications, declining forms (if applicable), tiering status, record retention, license renewal fee payment record, and medical statements (if applicable). - Full names of all children present.
 All recorded meals will be compared with enrollment forms.
-If completed enrollment application for both new and/or updated child(ren) are not available for review, the meal claims for that child will be disallowed. - Please note that ECCI has right to call the parents of the child to verify the enrollment status. - Menus, Meal Production Records, Recorded meals, and Daily In & Out records (if applicable) to ascertain that records are up-to-date.
+If completed enrollment application for both new and/or updated child(ren) are not available for review, the meal claims for that child will be disallowed. - Please note that ECCI has right to call the parents of the child to verify the enrollment status. - Menus, meal production records, recorded meals, standardize recipes, food labels, food receipts, daily in & out records and other food program related documents to ascertain that records are up-to-date.
 Any changes to the menu must be made in red pen on the printed weekly menu plan prior to its meal service not after; Menu must be posted in a prominent place.
-All required documents must be readily & immediately available to monitors for review at all times. - Income Eligibility Forms (Meal Benefit Form): Evergreen must verify the accuracy of the center's determination of each child's free, reduced-price, or paid category for claiming meals.
+All required documents must be readily & immediately available to monitors for review at all times.

+- Income Eligibility Forms (Meal Benefit Form): Evergreen must verify the accuracy of the center's determination of each child's free, reduced-price, or paid category for claiming meals.
 For non-pricing Programs, Evergreen will review 100 percent of the free, reduced-price, and denied income eligibility applications to ensure their accuracy - All foods used in preparation of a meal must be readily available for monitors to see. - Meals being served to children accordingly to center's meal time schedule. - Any non-creditable food is being used. - For meal visits, ECCI will compare between the number of children being claimed on daily basis in the claim month and the number of children ECCI observes during the meal service.
-If 85% of the average number of children claimed are not seen more than two time during the same fiscal year, you may lose the privilege of claiming that meal type where we are unable to observe the 85% of attendance and you may be found as a Serious Deficient Center

-- License Capacity Compliance - Over capacity situations and incompliance of the adult staff-child ratio would be reported to the Department of Social Services.
+If 85% of the average number of children claimed are not seen more than two time during the same fiscal year, you may lose the privilege of claiming that meal type where we are unable to observe the 85% of attendance and you may be found as a Serious Deficient Center - License capacity compliance - Over capacity situations and incompliance of the adult staff-child ratio would be reported to the Department of Social Services.
 All the meal claims for the month will be disallowed. - CACFP Meal Pattern Chart (Meal Pattern Chart (Food Chart) must be posted in the kitchen and center must serve adequate serving sizes based on the child's age for each component that are being served. - Sanitation and safety of the facility.